 Suzy: …photo taker, third wheeler, and wedding day therapist.

 Kelly: Great question, yes & no. There’s always a grey area.
 If you see a low amount with a photographer the first thing I would do is look at their portfolio, is it good?
 Then meet them in person and figure out what their life is like to devalue themselves with a low price point.
-I’ve heard amazing and horrific stories about couples hiring a cheap photographer and LOVED their photos.
+I’ve heard both amazing and horrific stories about couples hiring a cheap photographer.
 I’ve also heard of couples who have hired a photographer for $10k+ and they received a tiny curated album and a bad attitude on the day.
 Do your research.

 Tara: Yes & No. Some people are not worth the money!
 Some people are overcharging because they have a huge ego & think that they should.
 It’s important to really research if they are truly worth what they are charging, and that is something that you will have to decide for yourself.
 With that being said, professional photographers really know what they are doing!
 You are paying for someone who can handle any terrible situation that may come up during your wedding – not just someone who can take a beautiful portrait!